temp-mw/javascript-calculator/README.md

 ```
 npm run dev
 ```
-Start browsersync on port 3002 (proxying 3000) and listen to changes
+Start BrowserSync on localhost:3002 (proxying 3000) and listen to changes
 ```
 npm run watch
 ```